 According to a recent Deloitte Women @ Work global study, women who feel their employer supports their efforts to balance work with other commitments and who are satisfied with their current career progression, report higher levels of mental well-being, job satisfaction, motivation and productivity.
 More also plan to stay with their employer longer compared with women who do not feel the same level of confidence, support and satisfaction in these areas.16

 These findings indicate that companies should continue to invest in efforts, by creating new programs and supporting existing channels, that connect women leaders to networks that support and advocate for them.

-Whether expanding existing programs or developing new ones, financial services leaders should regard these programs as a crucial way to build a stronger pipeline of women professionals.
-Having robust restart programs also helps convey the idea that career experience remains valuable and firms’ investment in talent earlier on in the career path can reap future rewards.
+Whether expanding existing programmes or developing new ones, financial services leaders should regard these programmes as a crucial way to build a stronger pipeline of women professionals.
+Having robust restart programmes also helps convey the idea that career experience remains valuable and firms’ investment in talent earlier on in the career path can reap future rewards.

 Let’s not waste our opportunity to reach higher.

 The quantitative analyses reported are based on the Deloitte Center for Financial Services’ proprietary analysis and custom segmentation of 107 US public financial services institutions’ data from BoardEx LLC through June 1, 2021.
 The 107 institutions in our sample include banking, capital markets, commercial real estate, insurance, investment management and payments provider firms and represent the largest firms by asset size.
 A cross-sectional association analysis was conducted at the organisational level to determine the multiplier effect, which found a threefold increase in the number of women in senior leadership for each woman added to the C-suite.
 Where used throughout the report, “financial services” or “FSIs” denote the previously listed industry segments.